 ▲▲▲ Vernazza The region's gem, crowned with a ruined castle above and a lively waterfront cradling a natural harbor below.

-▲▲ Monterosso Resorty, flat, and spread out, with a charming old town, a modern new town, and the region's best beaches, swimming, and nightlife.
+▲▲ Monterosso Resorty, flat, and spread out, with a charming old town, a modern new town, and the Cinque Terre's best beaches, swimming, and nightlife.

 ▲ Riomaggiore The biggest and most workaday of the five villages.

-▲ Manarola Waterfront village dotted with a picturesque mix of shops, houses, and vineyards.
+▲ Manarola Low-key, hiking-focused waterfront village wrapped in vineyards and dotted with a picturesque mix of shops and cliff-climbing houses.

-▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five villages not on the coast), few tourists, and tradition of fine wines.
+▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five villages set above the water), fewer tourists, and tradition of fine wines.